bytefish/bytefish.de/blog/timerseries_databases_4_mapping_data.md

 ## Plotting the Data ##

-### Weather Stations in Germany ###
+### Distribution of the Weather Stations in Germany ###

 [RPostgres]: https://github.com/r-dbi/RPostgres

-Now the idea if the following: Use [RPostgres] to connect to [TimescaleDB], read the SQL query from an external file and bind the start date to the query.
-At time of writing [RPostgres] only supports positional parameters for prepared statements:
+Now the idea is the following: Use [RPostgres] to connect to [TimescaleDB], read the SQL query from an external file and bind the start date to the query.
+At time of writing [RPostgres] only supports positional parameters for prepared
+statements:

 ```sql
 SELECT identifier, name, start_date, end_date, station_height, state, latitude, longitude